 List all those who have a role to play in the project.
 Include a summary of their responsibilities.
-Kirran Khan (VP Business) Project Lead; coordinating survey creation, feedback, data analysis, report writing, recommendations, and implementation Providing feedback; shaping recommendations Promoting filling in the survey / sharing the campaign results with the students they represent Students Providing feedback; shaping recommendations Executive Committee 5 C I Fiona Caslake (Comms Manager, SU) Creating awareness of project, survey and report at all stages of the project
+Kirran Khan (VP Business) Project Lead; coordinating survey creation, feedback, data analysis, report writing, recommendations, and implementation Students Providing feedback; shaping recommendations Executive Committee Promoting filling in the survey / sharing the campaign results with the students they represent Fiona Caslake (Comms Manager, SU) Creating awareness of project, survey and report at all stages of the project